agg-ayush/FUnIE-GAN/README.md

 Usage

-- Install dependencies: `pip install -r requirements.txt` (requires PyTorch to be pre-installed)
+- Install dependencies: `pip install -r requirements.txt`
 - Run enhancement: `python run.py /path/to/input.jpg [output_path]`
   - If no output path is specified, saves to `output/<input_filename>`

 Notes

-- Requires PyTorch (torch>=1.10).
-Install separately if needed.
 - The script defaults to using `models/funie_generator.pth`.
 You can override via `--weights`.
 - CUDA will be used automatically if available; otherwise CPU.